The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 What Is A Mop Dog?

-The Mop dog dog is a large breed, famous for his dreadlock looking coat.
+The Mop dog is a large breed, famous for his dreadlock looking coat.

 They are very protective and loyal to their family.
 However, their natural instincts make them wary of strangers.

-Known for their high intelligence but also independent nature (because of their working pedigree) they are best suited to experience dog owners.
+Known for their high intelligence but also independent nature (because of their working pedigree) they are best suited to experienced dog owners.

 Their hardy coat and independent nature have made them the ideal working dog for guarding sheep.